PASSIONLab/BELLA/README.md

 -K : all (non-overlapping and separated by <kmerRift> bases) k-mers as alignment seeds [false] -f : k-mer list from Jellyfish (required if #DEFINE JELLYFISH enabled) -p : output in PAF format [false]
+-g : number of gpus available [default 1, this works only when compiled as bella_gpu]
 ```
 **NOTE**: to use [Jellyfish](http://www.cbcb.umd.edu/software/jellyfish/) k-mer counting is necessary to enable **#DEFINE JELLYFISH.**